 How to Do the Lying Leg Curl

-Lie down on the leg curl machine with the back of your ankles underneath the pad and place the hips down onto the pad.
+Lie face down on the leg curl machine.
+Slip the backs of your ankles under the pad and keep your hips down.
 Draw the belly button inwards to avoid movement compensations.
-Curl the weight towards your glutes quickly and then slowly lower on the eccentric, then pause at the bottom and repeat.
+Curl the weight towards your glutes.
+Lower slowly to maximize time under tension during the eccentric portion.
+Rinse and repeat.

-The Hamstring slide trains your hamstrings as a knee flexor and a hip extender, strengthening your hamstrings in two ways.
+The hamstring slide makes use of your hamstrings in their function as a hip extender and a knee flexor.
 This exercise is easier than the razor curl (see below).
-It is a good exercise to start with when you’re looking to improve your eccentric hamstring strength — which, again, is the type of strength you want to focus on to prevent hamstring strains (since the lengthened position is where your hamstrings are weakest).
+You may opt to start with this one to boost your eccentric hamstring strength to help prevent hamstring strains.
 Another benefit is that it requires no weight to load the muscle, so it’s joint-friendly.

 [Related: Best Pre-Workout Supplements for Strength, Cardio, and More]